cryptag/leapchat/README.md

 ## Security Features

+- All messages are encrypted end-to-end

-- The server cannot see anyone's usernames
+- The server cannot see anyone's usernames, which are encrypted and attached to each message

 - Users can "leap" from one room to the next so that if an adversary clicks on an old invite link, it cannot be used to join the room